What is BSc Chemistry Course? - Full Form, Salary, Career Options

 What is BSc Chemistry Course?

-After completing this course candidates can build a career in research, pharmaceuticals, forensic science, diagnostic labs, chemical and petrochemical industries, biotechnology, environmental and pollution control, the food and beverage industry, the energy sector and teaching.
+After completing this course, candidates can build their careers in research, pharmaceuticals, forensic science, diagnostic labs, chemical and petrochemical industries, biotechnology, environment and pollution control, food and beverage industry, energy sector, and teaching.

 BSc Chemistry Course Summary